 Accelerated BA to MPA – Public Administration Program Policy

-Students interested in pursuing the Accelerated BA to MPA program plan in Public Administration must complete the following application requirements:
+Students interested in pursuing the Accelerated program plan in Public Administration must complete the following application requirements:

-1. By the start of Pre-Master’s status, they must have:
+1. By the start of Accelerated status, they must have either:

 2. A completed Accelerated Bachelor’s to Master’s Program Application;

 4. Two letters of recommendation from a full-time BGSU faculty member, preferably from graduate faculty within the student’s major or targeted graduate program;